-Figure 1 Schematic of recovery of resilient, compared to poorly prepared organizations
+Figure 1: Schematic of recovery of resilient, compared to poorly prepared organizations

-5 Objectives and elements of business resilience plans
+5 What is business resilience?
+(New title: Objectives and elements of business resilience plans?)

-The goal of a business resilience plan is to reduce the recovery time and to restore operations to a level at least equal to that prior to the event or, ideally, improve them based on the lessons learned from the response to the event.
-Business resilience is not a single measure but a range of measures, including physical, organizational, and risk transfer.
-Some examples of organizational measures related to business resilience planning are emergency response plans, business continuity plans, supply chain planning, and maintenance plans.
+The goal of a business resilience plan is to reduce the recovery time, and to restore operations to a level at least equal to that prior to the event or, ideally, improve them, based on the lessons learned from the response to the event.
+Business resilience is not a single measure but a range of measures, physical, organizational, risk transfer, and so on.
+As an example, organizational measures related to business resilience planning are emergency response plans, business continuity plans, supply chain planning, maintenance plans, and so on.

-Generally speaking, a business continuity plan (BCP) also contains the same elements as an emergency response plan (ERP) regarding preparation, response, and monitoring.
+Generally speaking, a A business continuity plan (BCP) also contains the same elements as an emergency response plan (ERP) in terms of preparation, response, and monitoring.
 However, a BCP plan is focused on medium- to long-term measures to ensure minimal disruption to operations.
 The focus of an emergency response plan, on the other hand, is the immediate response to an event.
-This is sometimes called a crisis management plan.

-Business continuity and emergency response plans are critical organizational components of a sound business resilience strategy and complement the physical and risk transfer components of business resilience.
+Business continuity and emergency response plans are key organizational components (amongst others) of a sound business resilience strategy and complement the physical and risk transfer components of business resilience.